libbyschuknight/tid_til/git_github/git.md

 ```

 ##### git revert / reset
-This has been useful when I have be zealot like with merging in master to my branch and then discovering that a change someone else has made gives me problems, liking breaking tests.
+This has been useful when I have be zealot like with merging in master to my branch and then discovering that a change someone else has made gives me problems, like breaking tests.
 So, I have used git revert to go back to my last commit.

 ```bash
 git revert 3333333333 # commit number